Ghost Articles Read w/Daniel – Casa Loma, Toronto

-Casa Loma is Spanish for “Hill House” and there are none more impressive than in Ontario’s capital of Toronto.
+Casa Loma is Spanish for “Hill House”.
+There are none more impressive than this one in Toronto.

 Sir Henry was broke.
 The city took his house in 1923.
-Pellatt died while living in Mimico 14 years later.
+14 years later Pellatt died while living in a small house in Mimico.

 Famous in the Movies – –